jowussler/docs/content/en/docs/Workstation/workstation.md

    - During installation or first use, ensure to grant network access or firewall permissions if prompted by the operating system

 4. **Verify Installation**:
-   - During installation, you can choose to run the Workstation Agent immediately after installation by selecting the "run after install" option.
+   - During installation, you can choose to run the Workstation Client immediately after installation by selecting the "run after install" option.
-   - If the Agent is not running, run it and check if it is available in the system tray.
+   - If the Client is not running, run it and check if it is available in the system tray.
 Open it and verify that it is working properly.
 ---

 ### 4.3 Quick Start Tutorial